 Megaera put her free hand to her mouth, where it trembled.
 “It’s the convent.”

 Just then a woman, face shadowed, stepped into view, studying the gate from her end, and looked behind her and back as if comparing what she saw to her surroundings.
 She was middle-aged, tall, with golden hair streaked gray; her long face, no doubt radiant in youth, had become severe and fleshless.
 Her sable coat opened slightly to reveal a forest-green gown beneath.
-The woman spoke to someone, and her voice echoed faint and muffled in the chamber as if from far away or behind a door: “I see a light in this mirror,” she was saying, “like a distant hole on a sunlit place….
-Tell Sethis….
-The light grows.
+The woman spoke to someone, and her voice echoed faint and muffled in the chamber as if from far away or behind a door: “I see a light in this mirror,” she was saying, “like a distant hole on a sunlit place. . . .
+Tell Sethis. . . .
 Go quickly!”

 The woman leaned forward and then back, her eyes focusing and growing wide; their pupils shrank to points.
-Like the moon emerging from eclipse, her white face glowed in the sunlight that finally broke into the chamber.
-Megaera strode forward, her face set hard.
+Like the moon emerging from eclipse, her white face brightened and then was abruptly splashed by sunlight that finally broke into the chamber.
+Megaera’s face grew hard and she strode forward.

 “Hello, Neve.”
 At the sight of Megaera, the woman’s eyebrows lifted and her jaw went slack, showing a hint of jowl.
 She turned and ran.

-Megaera turned toward Stefan, eyes narrowed.
+As she stepped through the portal, Megaera glanced to Stefan, eyes narrowed.
 “Neve Anum,” she said.
 “The Mother Superior.”

 * * *